-This course provides an overview of culturally competent practice in general as well as application in working with refugees within Community Health Centers.
-Discussion of models of cultural competence, biases, role of privilege, role of trauma, and other cultural variables to increase knowledge and skills in working with diverse populations.
+This presentation provides an overview of culturally competent practice in general as well as application in working with refugees within Community Health Centers.
+Discussion of models of cultural competence, biases, the role of privilege, the role of trauma, and other cultural variables to increase knowledge and skills in working with diverse populations.
 Attendees will also be educated on refugee specific issues including demographics, common concerns, and openness to treatment and effective strategies in working with refugees.
-Beth Farmer will present on this topic from 1:00pm – 3:00pm, and Dr. Laura Brown will present on this topic from 3:00pm – 4:30pm.
-There are no known risks associated with this presentation.

 - Attendees will be able to apply culturally-sensitive strategies into treatment plans and discussions with refugees.

 Laura Brown, Ph.D., received a B.A cum laude in 1972 from Case Western Reserve University, and a Ph.D. in Clinical Psychology from Southern Illinois University at Carbondale in 1977.
 She completed a predoctoral internship in Clinical Psychology at the Seattle Veteran’s Administration Medical Center.
 Dr. Brown has served on the faculties of Southern Illinois University, the University of Washington, and the Washington School of Professional Psychology, and has taught and lectured through the U.S., Canada, Europe, Taiwan, and Israel.
 Her scholarly interests focus on feminist therapy theory, trauma treatment, lesbian and gay issues, assessment and diagnosis, ethics and standards of care in psychotherapy, and cultural competence